Creating Time Off Accrual Schedules

-Use the PTO Register Types form to create or update a PTO register.
-PTO registers track the usable hours of PTO that employees accrue over the course of the year.
-The events the trigger PTO accrual, and the strict definition of "year," are defined on this form.
+Use the Time Off Accrual Schedules form to create or update a Time Off accrual schedule.
+Time Off accrual schedules track the usable hours of Time Off that employees accrue over the course of the year.
+The events trigger Time Off accrual, and the strict definition of "year," are defined on this form.

-Note: The PTO Register Type indicates when employees accrue paid time off.
-The PTO Benefit Plan indicates how much paid time off employees accrue.
+Note: The Time Off accrual schedule indicates when employees accrue paid time off.
+The Time Off Plan indicates how much paid time off employees accrue.

 | 1. | Click the Client menu. |